fbpx

 If you’re new to tracking your reading or looking for ways to improve, check out our “5 Ways To Track Your Reading” and “7 Things We Are Tracking In Our Reading Journal” article.

 Whichever route you decide to take, keep track of what you’re reading!
-Tracking your reading will help ensure that you are making progress towards your goals and resolutions.
+Tracking your reading will help ensure that you are making progress toward your goals and resolutions.

 This means taking a step back from what you’re doing now or at points during your upcoming reading journey.
 Then evaluate the books and reading methods that have worked and those that have not.